Zachary-Levesque/Smart-Flood-Detection-System/firmware/README.md

 ## Production Hardening

 1. WiFi credentials are hardcoded in `app_config.h` for the prototype.
 A production build should use NVS backed WiFi provisioning with BLE or SoftAP setup.
-2. `WATER_THRESHOLD_RAW` must be set from raw ADC readings captured for dry, damp, wet, and submerged states.
+2. `WATER_LEVEL_THRESHOLD_PERCENT` must be set from level readings captured for dry, damp, wet, and submerged states.
 3. Long term deployment should use perfboard or a PCB in an enclosure.

 ## Calibration And Diagnostics

-1. Hold `CALIBRATION_MODE_GPIO` low at boot, or set `SENSOR_CALIBRATION_FORCE` to `1`, to stream raw ADC readings over serial while the firmware runs.
+1. Hold `CALIBRATION_MODE_GPIO` low at boot, or set `SENSOR_CALIBRATION_FORCE` to `1`, to stream water level readings over serial while the firmware runs.
 2. Hold `EVENT_LOG_DUMP_GPIO` low, or set `EVENT_LOG_DUMP_ON_BOOT` to `1`, to dump the RAM event log over serial.
 3. `sensor_logic.c/.h` contains pure threshold and debounce helpers intended for reuse from an ESP IDF unit test app.